Learn how to grow 11 Best Root Vegetables that are easy and fast-growing in containers without a garden in your balcony, patio, or rooftop.

 - If you’re growing turnip for greens, maintain 1-inch space between each seedling.
 For roots, space the plants 4-5 inches apart.

 Grow the spicy-peppery horseradish roots in your container garden as an annual.
-It’s not difficult, and as an added bonus, you get to eat young horseradish leaves raw in salads.
+It’s not difficult, and as a bonus, you get to eat young horseradish leaves raw in salads.
 Start the horseradish from its root in a large pot.

 Horseradish Growing Tips